GoldenIsAProtogen/GoldensGorillaNametagsMC/README.md

 # Customizability

-You can customize the mod in the configuration file (BepinEx/Config).
+You can customize the mod in the configuration file, found here (Gorilla Tag\bepinex\config).
 Below are the available settings:

 ## General